 Teams may be seeded on a regional basis using the regional selection criteria.
-The top eight teams will receive firstround byes.
+The top six teams will receive firstround byes.
 However, geographic proximity takes precedence over seeding.

-Teams from the same conference may not have to play one another in the first round as long as geographic proximity is maintained.
+Teams from the same conference will not play one another in the first round.